Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 Will there be Mass on campus?

 Mass will be offered daily at noon and on Sundays at 8 p.m. in the Chapel.
-Seating will be limited.
+Seating will be limited to observe social distancing guidelines.
 Mass will also be available through livestream.
 Holy Communion will be distributed in the Chapel at the usual part of the liturgy and brought to a central outdoor location on campus for those attending via live stream

 Will a face covering be required?

-Yes, a face covering will be required for all attending Mass in the chapel.
+Yes, a face covering will be required for all attending Mass in the chapel who have not been fully vaccinated.
 Ushers and markers for physical distancing will guide seating and the communion procession.

 What other prayer experiences will be available?